return42/sphkerneldoc/linux_src_doc/drivers/slimbus/slimbus_h.rst

     address table and get_laddr can be used in that case so that controller can do this assignment.
 Use case is when the master is on the remote processor side, who is resposible for allocating laddr.

+enable_stream
+    This function pointer implements controller-specific procedure
+    to enable a stream.

+disable_stream
+    This function pointer implements controller-specific procedure
+    to disable stream.

 wakeup
     This function pointer implements controller-specific procedure